kampaitees/Data-Exploration-Handling-Challenges-of-Medical-Image-Data/README.md

 Have a look at the counts for the labels in each class above.
 Does this look like a balanced dataset?

-No because the samples are not uniform in the dataset.
+No, because the samples are not uniform in the dataset.

 ### Data Visualization